noam-kimhi/university-summaries/databases-67506/README.md

 ## ⚠️ Disclaimer
 This is **not** official course material**.
 Content may include personal interpretations, abbreviations, or subtle mistakes.
+Shoutout to @OrF8 for helping out with Bookmarks!